Sweet Potato Health Benefits According to

 Vitamin A deficiency can damage vision; the cornea can become dry, leading to clouding of the front of the eye.
-It also prevents essential pigments from being produced.
 Correcting vitamin A deficiencies with foods high in beta-carotene can restore vision.

 Also of note, the antioxidant vitamins C and E in sweet potatoes have been shown to support eye health and prevent degenerative damage.